techidaily/site-win11-tips/source/_posts/mastering-net-restoration-on-your-machine-max-156.md

  If the .NET Framework Repair Tool doesn’t work, you can disable and re-enable the feature from Optional Features to repair the framework.
 This process will disable and re-enable the feature fixing any issue due to temporary glitches and file corruption.

- Follow these steps to[add and remove optional features in Windows](https://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) :
+ Follow these steps to [add and remove optional features in Windows](https://www.makeuseof.com/how-to-add-remove-optional-features-windows-11/) :

 1. Press**Win + R** to open**Run** .
 2. Type**control** and click**OK** to open Control Panel.